Perry Park, Brisbane

 Perry Park is a 5,000-capacity sporting ground located in the Brisbane suburb of Bowen Hills.
-Perry Park is home to the Brisbane Strikers, which plays in the National Premier Leagues Queensland.
+Perry Park is home to the Brisbane Strikers, which plays in Queensland Premier League 1.

 Perry Park is owned by Brisbane City Council, and managed by the YMCA, who run facilities in the complex.
 Brisbane Strikers hold a sub-lease from the YMCA.

 History

 Scotsman William Raff was granted ownership of the land in 1857.
 He then subdivided the land in 1875, and the lot where Perry Park is now situated was sold to William Perry, among three other lots.
 Mr Perry was a prominent Brisbane ironmonger.
 He used the land essentially as his family cattle and horse paddock.

+Australian rules football

+In its oval configuration Perry Park was primarily used as an Australian rules football and cricket between the 1920s and 1950s.
+From 1923 it was home to the Queensland Australian Football League and the Mayne Football Club from 1925.
+The ground hosted 27 QANFL Grand Finals and many interstate games.
+The QAFL outgrew Perry Park in the 1950s, leaving it for the Brisbane Exhibition Ground and the Brisbane Cricket Ground.